 The original building was designed by C. J. Phipps and was an architectural milestone in its use of electric lamps above gaslights, and in its opening years the Savoy was focused largely on the operatic production of Gilbert and Sullivan, giving rise to the term ‘Savoy Opera’.
 However, in 1929, the building was closed for renovation and the design was completely replaced by a ceiling painted like the sky and seating intended to reflect flower beds in its colouring.

-Today the Savoy is part of the Ambassador Theatre Group and has a musical-based output, with modern productions including the Take That musical Never Forget, Porgy and Bess, Carousel, and Dreamboats and Petticoats.
+Today the Savoy Theatre London is part of the Ambassador Theatre Group and has a musical-based output, with modern productions including the Take That musical Never Forget, Porgy and Bess, Carousel, and Dreamboats and Petticoats.
 The Savoy Theatre was recently the home of the original London production of fabulous musical Legally Blonde, which opened in 2009 to wide critical and public acclaim, followed by the Tina Turner musical Soul Sister and a revival of Cabaret.
 Let It Be, the Beatles ‘theatrical concert’ transferred to the Savoy Theatre from the Prince of Wales Theatre, performances begun from the 1st February 2013.
 The show ran for a year until the 8th February 2014, after which it was replaced by the Broadway musical Dirty Rotten Scoundrels which opened on the 10th March 2014 and ran for just shy of a year to the 7th March 2015.
 A Chichester Festival Theatre transfer of Gypsy took over the reigns from the 28th March 2015, starring Imelda Staunton and Lara Pulver.
 Guys and Dolls opened on December 10th for a limited season, starring Sophie Thompson, David Haig, Jamie Parker and Siubhan Harrison.
 Guys and Dolls transferred to the Phoenix Theatre in March, with an entirely new cast.
 The production also embarks on a UK tour.